xmidt-org/xmidt/deploy/docker-compose-xmidt-agent/README.md

 {"code": 404, "message": "Could not process device request: The device does not exist"}
 ```

-Check out that your simulator is connected:
+Check out that your simulator is connected (you may need to wait 30 to 60 seconds):

 ```
 curl -i -H "Authorization: Basic dXNlcjpwYXNz" "http://localhost:6100/api/v2/device/mac:112233445566/stat"